 Our Cheap World Cruise Itinerary & Travel Stats:

-This westward trip across Canada was actually the beginning stages of our cheap world cruise.
+This westward trip across Canada was actually the beginning stages of our journey entirely around the world without flights.

 At the time, it was all just a rough sketch of varying ideas and possibilities.
-But this round-the-world voyage entirely by land and sea would ultimately take us to:
+But this cheap world cruise would ultimately take us to: